AliBaig-xD/MassEmailSenderPy-/README.md

 First of all, Open **config.py** and configure the smtp
 ![Screenshot_636](https://user-images.githubusercontent.com/69807734/92546376-cfcd9280-f26b-11ea-9bb0-6ac569c27582.png)

-That pretty much it for the configuration.
+That's pretty much it for the configuration.
 After that open **Mailer.py**.
 You will get option to choose email format
 ![Screenshot_637](https://user-images.githubusercontent.com/69807734/92546841-f7712a80-f26c-11ea-873e-a0447d67fcbc.png)

 After that enter the location of you mail list.
 Make sure the mail list is such that there is only one email in one line.